 |Office:||107 Gouaux Hall|

-The department offers allied health education programs leading to the following Bachelor of Science Degrees: Dietetics and Health Sciences.
-Students majoring in Health Sciences will select one of the concentration focus areas: Pre-Professional, Pre-Athletic Training, Nutrition and Food Service or Communicative Disorders.
+The Department offers allied health education programs leading to the following Bachelor of Science Degrees: Dietetics and Health Sciences.
+Students majoring in Health Sciences will select one of the concentration focus areas: Pre-Professional, Pre-Athletic Training, Health and Wellness, Nutrition and Food Service, or Communicative Disorders.

 The Didactic Program in Dietetics (DPD) is nationally accredited by the Accreditation Council Education in Nutrition and Dietetics (ACEND).
 Admission to the DPD program is contingent upon a student first meeting the requirements of the university and then making separate application to the DPD program.
 The policy outlining the admission process as well as expenses unique to the DPD program may be obtained from the program coordinator.

-The Department of Allied Health Sciences offers a minor in Health Promotion upon successful completion of HPED 246; DIET 111, 200; 211; and 9 hours of the following: BIOL 425; DIET 305, 330; FACS 477; FCED 133; HPED 141 or 190, 240, 374, 411, 412; NURS 307, 460; PSYC 211; SATC 220; SOCI 387, 391.
-Students may substitute nine hours of other special topics or themed courses that have a main focus or theme that addresses health promotion.
+The Department of Allied Health Sciences offers a minor in Health Promotion upon successful completion of HPED 246; DIET 111, 200; 211; AHSC 440; and 6 hours of the following: DIET 305, 330; HPED 141, 240, 411, 412; NURS 307, 360; SATC 220; SOCI 387.
+Students may substitute 6 hours of other special topics or themed courses that have a main focus or theme that addresses health promotion.
 Approval of department head of Allied Health Sciences required for substitutions.
 Students must earn a grade of C or better in all coursework for the minor.
-Dietetics majors may not earn this minor.
+Dietetics and Health Sciences majors may not earn this minor.

 The World Health Organization defines health promotion as the process of enabling people to increase control over and improve their health.
 This minor is designed for individuals interested in health promotion and/or health/wellness in allied health organizations, fitness/wellness programs, recreation programs, and schools.
 The minor incorporates 20 credit hours of multidisciplinary coursework and is open to all students.